Dirty Down Patina vs Green Stuff World patinas

 • Pros of Dirty Down Patinas

-This brand is one of the best-known in the market for creating realistic effects, having focused on film, television, and theater since the mid-1980s, although its use has expanded into other arts thanks to its excellent results.
-In fact, its patinas create especially realistic effects, particularly moss and rust.
-In addition, they can be applied both with a brush and an airbrush, directly from the bottle or mixed with water; it all depends on the final touch each artist is looking for.
-Likewise, it also offers a range of sprays designed to create weathering effects on different materials and in different contexts.
+This brand is well known in the market for creating realistic effects; it has focused on film, television, and theater since the mid-1980s, although its use has expanded to other art forms thanks to its excellent results.
+In fact, its patinas create particularly realistic effects, especially mold and rust.
+They work very well when applied with a brush directly from the bottle or mixed with water; it all depends on the final touch each artist is seeking.
+It also offers a range of sprays for creating aging effects on various surfaces and materials.

 • Pros of Green Stuff World Patinas